openclarity/docs.openclarity.io/content/docs/vmclarity/development/test_e2e.md

     1. Set operationTime to the time you want the scan to run.
 As long as the time is in the future it can be within seconds.

-3. While ssh'd into the VMClarity server run
+3. While ssh'd into the VM Security server run

     ```shell
     curl -X POST http://localhost:8080/api/scanConfigs -H 'Content-Type: application/json' -d @scanConfig.json
     ```

-4. Check VMClarity logs to ensure that everything is performing as expected
+4. Check VM Security logs to ensure that everything is performing as expected

     ```shell
     sudo journalctl -u vmclarity